-- Develop a WSH technology roadmap to identify emerging technologies with the greatest impact to solve your WSH problems. - Set up a WSH innovation and technology network (coordinated by MOM) to mobilise research institutions, leading technology companies and experts to develop WSH solutions - Conduct a cost-benefit analysis to evaluate the WSH technology and confirm that investment cost would equate to man hour savings that would have been lost to injuries and fatigue. - Incorporate technologies into WSH training, where it is shown to be effective. - Deploy technology for team learning on work coordination to operate safely. - Explore use of micro-learning applications on hand-held devices for continuous upgrading of knowledge.
+- Develop a WSH technology roadmap to identify emerging technologies with the greatest impact to solve your WSH problems. - Set up a WSH innovation and technology network (coordinated by the Ministry of Manpower) to mobilise research institutions, leading technology companies, and experts to develop WSH solutions. - Conduct a cost-benefit analysis to evaluate the WSH technology and determine man-hour savings that would have been lost to injuries and fatigue. - Incorporate technology into WSH training, where it is shown to be effective. - Deploy technology for team learning on work coordination to operate safely. - Explore use of micro-learning applications on hand-held devices for continuous upgrading of knowledge.